 Get started with Ted Todd

-Whether its engineered or solid wood flooring you’re looking for, we have a solution just a few clicks away.
-Place up to three of your favourite floors into your basket, fill out your details and we’ll get them shipped to you as quickly as possible, meaning you can get on with the all important decision making…
+Free samples of all our wood floors are available.
+Place up to three of your favourite floors into your basket, fill out your details and we’ll get them shipped to you as quickly as possible.